radio3-network/BluemchenOS/app-template.md

 The names selected for each file and folder should be as short as possible, to permit better compatibility of the app when being shared/accessed across different file systems.
 We recommend the names to not be bigger that 30 characters and to avoid unsupported characters.
 For example, if the filename can exist on Linux and Windows operating systems, then it can typically be used too inside Blümchen.

+### App versions

+Apps follow the semantic versioning (SemVer) specification defined at https://semver.org/

+In summary an app should follow a X.Y.Z versioning where:
++ X represents a change that breaks API compatibility
++ Y is a minor upgrade that adds new features on the API
++ Z a release with modifications/patches that DO NOT change the API

+Each app can simultaneously be a dependency for other apps to function properly.
+Therefore it is critical that all app authors understand SemVer and follow the specification mentioned here.
+SemVer enables upgrades to happen without breaking functionality on apps.

+For example, when there are only minor or patch releases then these dependencies can be upgraded automatically.

 ## File/Folder structure summary

 Below is an example of a simple app prepared for ESP32 with a single icon for the launcher.